arm-developer-tools/windowsperf/README.md

 You can see `wperf-driver` debug printouts with [DebugView](https://learn.microsoft.com/en-us/sysinternals/downloads/debugview).
 Kernel-Mode debug prints are produced with macros [DbgPrint](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-dbgprint) and [DbgPrintEx](https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/wdm/nf-wdm-dbgprintex).

+After adding sampling model we've moved to more robust tracing.
+For kernel driver traces please use [TraceView](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/traceview) application.
+You will need to present TraceView with `wperf-driver.pdb` file and you are ready to go!

 Debugging Tools for Windows supports kernel debugging over a USB cable using EEM on an Arm device.
 Please refer to [Setting Up Kernel-Mode Debugging over USB EEM on an Arm device using KDNET](https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-kernel-mode-debugging-over-usb-eem-arm-kdnet) article for more details.

 ### Creating Reliable Kernel-Mode Drivers